balenaltd/handbook/Setting-up-the-Development-Environment.md

 When running `resin`, you'll need to ensure it communicates with the Devenv instead of the default production service, for example:

     RESINRC_RESIN_URL=resindev.io resin login

+**Note:** Because port 22 is used by several services, and cannot be exposed for each of these, when using `resin ssh` or `resin sync`, you must specify port `222` to ensure it can communicate correctly with the Devenv.
+For example:

+    RESINRC_RESIN_URL=resindev.io resin ssh abcdef1234 --port 222

 All functionality should work in the usual way.